Ibrahim-003/twitter-card/README.md

-# Minimal-Blog-Card - #devChallenges
+# Twitter-Follow-card - #miduChallenges

-This project is a minimalist card component for displaying blog or article information.
-It utilizes technologies such as React and Tailwind CSS to create a clean and elegant user interface.
+This project is a minimalist Twitter follow card component for displaying blog or article information.
+It leverages technologies such as React and Tailwind CSS to craft a clean and elegant user interface tailored for social media engagement.

 ## Technologies Used